Eritrea: Risk Assessment

 Twin Deficits Increase the Debt Burden

 The military budget, estimated at 25% of public expenditure, continues to burden the fiscal balance.
 The growth in mining income could help to slightly narrow this substantial deficit, but revenue mobilization remains broadly inadequate.
 Financing the deficit by creating money is fueling inflation.
-Money creation is also, at least in part, the reason for the buildup of domestic debt, thus putting public debt at a worrying level.
+Money creation is also, at least in part, the reason for the buildup of domestic debt, thus putting the public debt at a worrying level.
 Highly strained relations with donors prevent Eritrea from benefiting from debt relief under the HIPC initiative.

 The external accounts are expected to continue to develop in line with exports of mineral resources.
 With base metal prices expected to stabilize, led by those for copper and zinc, export revenues should hold up.
 The import bill is set to fall in connection with the drop in demand for capital goods needed for the development of mining projects.